CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 When working with point features, the `GeoJsonLayer` allows to render the points using circles, icons, and texts, or a combination of them, using the [`pointType`](https://deck.gl/docs/api-reference/layers/geojson-layer#pointtype) property.

-Depending on the render mode chosen, the `GeoJsonLayer` uses the [`ScatterplotLayer`](https://deck.gl/docs/api-reference/layers/scatterplot-layer) (circles), the [`IconLayer`](https://deck.gl/docs/api-reference/layers/icon-layer) (icons) and/or the [`TextLayer`](https://deck.gl/docs/api-reference/layers/text-layer) (texts) to perform the actual rendering.
+Depending on the render mode chosen, the `GeoJsonLayer` uses the [`ScatterplotLayer`](https://deck.gl/docs/api-reference/layers/scatterplot-layer) (circles), the [`IconLayer`](https://deck.gl/docs/api-reference/layers/icon-layer) (icons), and/or the [`TextLayer`](https://deck.gl/docs/api-reference/layers/text-layer) (texts) to perform the actual rendering.

-The actual property names might be different in the `GeoJsonLayer` when comparing with the names used in the layer used for rendering: for instance, the `getPointRadius` accessor is called `getRadius` in the `ScatterplotLayer`.
+The actual property names might be different in the `GeoJsonLayer` when comparing with the names in the layer used for rendering: for instance, the `getPointRadius` accessor is called `getRadius` in the `ScatterplotLayer`.
 In this section, we are using the `GeoJsonLayer` property names and we are linking to the specific property documentation in the deck.gl docs site.

 There are different properties available to control the visual configuration depending on the render mode; here we describe the most important ones.